rubenarturopj/airbnb_clone_001/Steps_INSTRUCCIONS_ReadMe_Files/Step24-Vercel-deploy-wrapup.md

 -   I will call this project `fullstack-apartment-rental-website-project`. **Y la 🧀**.

+-   ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️ I had issue when deploying to Vercel due to something related to PRISMA.
+So, the website solution is telling me to add one line of code to my `package.json` file, in the `script` part. the line of code is:

+    ```sh
+    {
+    ...
+    "scripts" {
+        "postinstall": "prisma generate"
+    }
+    ...
+    }
+    ```

 ### Congratulations!
 You have succesfully deployed your project 🥳🥳🥳

 -   After deploying, you will have to change your Github OAUTH URLs.
 You cannot longer use LOCALHOST, but whatevet is Vercel gave you.